alire-project/alire/doc/configuration.md

 ## Custom configuration options

-The `alr config` command allows you to set an get any combination of configuration option `key` and `value`.
-You can use this feature to store you own project related configuration, or implement tools that integrate in an `Alire` context.
-However, be careful when naming custom configuration options as `Alire` may use the same `key` in the future.
+The `alr config` command allows you to set and get any combination of configuration option `key` and `value`.
+You can use this feature to store your own project related configuration, or implement tools that integrate in an `Alire` context.
+However, be careful when naming custom configuration options because `Alire` may use the same `key` in the future.
 We recommend using a distinctive sub-category name, for instance: `my_project.my_config_option`.

 ## Built-in configuration options